SmallImprovements/react-redux-composable-list/docs/Demo.md

 # Demo

-You can checkout the live Demo that demonstrates several of the library features.
+You can checkout the live [demo](TODO link) that demonstrates several features of the library.

-In addition, you can checkout the [examples/ folder](https://github.com/rwieruch/react-redux-data-grid/tree/master/examples) in the GitHub repository.
-There you will find a *README.md* to set up the example projects.
+In addition, you can checkout the [examples/](https://github.com/rwieruch/react-redux-data-grid/tree/master/examples) folder in the GitHub repository.
+In each of them you will find a README.md to set up the example project.